-As a subject of dealing in the forward contract trade, equity qualifies within the broadly stated definition of a "commodity."^{14/} And as extensive as the Commodities Exchange Act's definition of commodity is, the Bankruptcy Code's definition of "forward contract" is even more expansive, including "any similar good, article, service, right, or interest which is presently or in the future becomes the subject of dealing in the forward contract trade."
-11 U.S.C. § 101(25) (emphasis added).^{15/}
+Common stock falls within the broadly stated definition of a "commodity."
+And as extensive as the Commodities Exchange Act's definition of commodity is, the Bankruptcy Code's definition of "forward contract" is even more expansive, including "any similar good, article, service, right, or interest which is presently or in the future becomes the subject of dealing in the forward contract trade."
+Id. (emphasis added).
+16/